rsm-gh/akbl/README.md

 * Corp
 * Niai

 As far as I know pyAlienFX is not maintained anymore.
-They made work the project for some years and at the start they got inspired from AlienFX lite, a software that allow them to understand how to communicate with the hardware.
+They made work the project for some years and at the start they got inspired from AlienFX lite.

 ## AlienFX Lite